Read Time : 10 Minutes

 Are Heat Pumps Worth it?

 The upfront installation cost can be higher than for traditional systems even with the £7,500 Boiler Upgrade Scheme.
-That said, heat pumps can certainly work well in the UK and can offer significant savings on your energy bills, whilst lowering your carbon footprint.
+That said, heat pumps can certainly work well in the UK and in many instances can help to reduce your energy bills, whilst lowering your carbon footprint.

-Their efficiency in colder climates has improved, making them more suited to our winters, comparable in running costs to mains gas boilers and a great option to oil, LPG and electric boiler systems.
+Heat pump efficiency in colder climates has improved, making them more suited to our winters, comparable in running costs to mains gas boilers, and a great option to oil, LPG, and electric boiler systems.

 Find out if a heat pump is right for your property and check out our How much do heat pumps cost article for further information.